Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

     - CardRec/CardKeys/CardId
     - CardRec/CardKeys/CardSeqNum

-<span style="font-size: 22px; ">Update Account - DDA_SDA</span> *API Explorer > Accounts > Account Service*
+<span style="font-size: 22px; ">Update Account-DDA_SDA</span> *API Explorer > Accounts > Account Service*

-- Removed the enum value "AnalysisOffset" from the "DepositAcctInfo/SvcChgData/SvcChgMethod/SvcChgMethodType" field to resolve the following:
-    - Fixed "null pointer exception" issue while passing the "SvcChgData" aggregate
-    - Fixed "partial success" issue when the "DepositAcctInfo/ProdIntRateId" and "DepositAcctInfo/AcctStmtData" aggregates are provided
+- We resolved the null pointer exception error that used to occur in the service charge data (SvcChgData) aggregate when the ProdIntRateId and AcctStmtData values are provided in the request.
+We removed the "AnalysisOffset" enumeration value from the "SvcChgMethodType" field<br>
+**Impacted Field:**
+  - DepositAcctInfo/SvcChgData/SvcChgMethod/SvcChgMethodType

+<span style="font-size: 22px; ">Update Party</span> *API Explorer > Accountholder > Party Service*

+- Previously, the updated combination of TaxIdentType and TaxExempt set for customer identification type was not retrieved correctly using the Get Party API.
+We fixed the code so that users can update and retrieve information for the non-profit, government and foreign customers

+<span style="font-size: 22px; ">Add Party</span> *API Explorer > Accountholder > Party Service*

+- Previously, the added combination of TaxIdentType and TaxExempt for customer identification type was not retrieved correctly using the Get Party API.
+We fixed the code so that users can add and retrieve information for the non-profit, government and foreign customers